 Lesson 2: Age is deceiving.
 No matter how old or young a client may be, never be too comfortable in the notion that it makes them “harmless” if they are in their golden years.

-I couldn ‘t find my client so I went straight to my body guard who was looking for me and explained to her what happened.
+I couldn’t find my client, so I went straight to my bodyguard, who was looking for me, and explained to her what happened.

-Always Be Make Yourself Respected!
+Always Make Yourself Respected!

 Let this be a lesson that should you ever be sexually harassed, never let it go unheard and unaccounted for.
 Ensure restaurant owners promptly kick the party out.
 It doesn’t matter if it is their best table or client, the right thing is for the manager to respect and trust you enough to know that is not to be tolerated and kick them out.
 If not, you should not work there, period.